 But apparently, this concept isn’t new, and I had actually tried a skin care product in the past that uses the same method to help heal zits.
 The Peter Thomas Roth Acne-Clear Invisible Dots have been an emergency acne product of mine for a couple years now— something that I turn to as a very last resort when I’ve got painful cystic acne.
 But, they’re on the expensive side so I wait to purchase them until I really need the help with stubborn acne.

-Recently, I discovered a new skincare brand using hydrocolloid technology for their own acne stickers, as well as pore strips!
-Peace Out Skincare is a Sephora exclusive with new products to help your skin look its best.
+Recently, I discovered a new skincare brand using hydrocolloid technology for their own acne stickers, as well as pore strips: Peace Out Skincare.

 Peace Out has their own Acne Healing Dots that come in a box of 20 for $19 or a value size of 40 for $32.
 To start healing your acne, you just pull the sticker off the sheet, stick it right over your zit, and wear it overnight.
 When you wake up, you should see considerably less redness and the pimple will look and feel smaller.